PopovEvgeniy/sdcopy/readme.txt

 Exit codes.

 0: The operation was successfully completed.
+1: The source file name is empty.
+2: The tarrget file name is empty.
-1: Can't open the input file!
+3: Can't open the input file!
-2: Can't create or open the output file!
+4: Can't create or open the output file!
-3: Can't jump to the start offset!
+5: Can't jump to the start offset!
-4: Can't get the current offset!
+6: Can't get the current offset!
-5: Can't get the file size!
+7: Can't get the file size!
-6: Can't read data!
+8: Can't read data!
-7: Can't write data!
+9: Can't write data!
-8: The start offset is invalid!
+10: The start offset is invalid!
-9: The block length is invalid!
+11: The block length is invalid!
-10: The block length is too large!
+12: The block length is too large!
-11: Can't decode an argument.
+13: Can't decode an argument.
-12: Can't allocate memory!
+14: Can't allocate memory!
-13: The command-line arguments is invalid!
+15: The command-line arguments is invalid!

 The source code.